aditya-nutakki/pose_estimation_tf1/README.txt

 		pip install -r requirements.txt

-This should download and install all dependencies for this project The C/C++ files are already compiled so no need to mess with them
+This should download and install all dependencies for this project The C/C++ files are already compiled

 In the root directory enter the following command to start the project :